nutmegitconsulting/warp-detector/README.md

 ### **Part 2: Configure DNS**

-For the WARP client to find your new container, you must make its hostname reachable.
+For the WARP client to find your new container, you must make its hostname reachable. **Note:** If you used a static IP address instead of a hostname in Part 1 Step 3 Host and Port, then you don't have to do this step.

 * Method 1 (Recommended): Local DNS Server
   If you run a local DNS server, create a record that points the hostname to the internal IP address of the host running the Docker container.